 It has been estimated by many in the RV industry that an RV repair will cost, on average, $300 an hour, including parts and labor.
 So as you can see, these things really can add up… fast!
 And that can put a real dampener on your RV travel experience!
 Not to mention your bank account.

 Of course, there are many more things that can fail and need repair.
-We have personally experienced a failure of two of the five items listed above.
-One in our first coach, and one in our second coach.
-And quite a few others.
+We have personally experienced a failure of ALL five items listed above.
+Not all in one RV, but spread out among our RVs.
+And quite a few other repairs as well.

 Let’s talk a bit about some of the RV repairs we have made over the years.
 And what was covered (or would have been covered) by an RV extended warranty.